barryZZJ/barryZZJ/README.md

   - [dumb_bot](https://github.com/barryZZJ/dumb_bot):

     A platform-independent bot framework that is interacted purely based on string.
-Supports subcommands and positional args like `/cmd subcmd args kwarg=val`, and interactive conversations.
+Developed new supports on (infinite) subcommands and keyword args like `/cmd subcmd args kwarg=val`.
 Improved and pruned based on telegrambot.

 - [wecombots](https://github.com/barryZZJ/wecombots):